HackYourFuture-CPH/node.js/week1/homework/readme.md

 # Week 1 homework

-This homework will result in `2 pull requests`:
+This homework will result in 2 pull requests:
-* A pull request for the `Warmup` exercise - in your hyf-homework repository
+* A pull request for the **Warmup** - in your regular hyf-homework repository
-* A pull requet for the `Meal-sharing endpoints` exercise - in your meal-haring repository
+* A pull request for the **Meal-sharing endpoints** - in the new meal-sharing repository

 ### **Meal-sharing repository**